RRRajput/FlaskWithK8s/README.md

 Moreover, I tried to write the code in such a way that comments are not required (for the most part).
 However, if there's some part of code that you don't understand, let me know.

 For generating statistics, currently we only support one date format (i.e. dd-mm-yyyy).
-I'm not very happy with this, but I think that this is not something that is going to be very important for the evaluation of this test.
-Let me know if I'm wrong.

 This is the first time I've used flask so the code for flask might not be very good.
 If it is helpful, you can also have a look at the commit history to see what kind of problems I faced and how did I tackle them.

+The k8s deployment could be improved by:
+- Putting the postgres authentication as a secret rather than as a config file.
+- The Azure Disk resource URI could be put as a secret.

 # Architecture